| Dynamism The "Dynamism" Movie Script

 no channels available.
 All dynamically created sprites in WFS have to

+go through the Dynamic Channel Manager to obtain a channel.
 Various WFS destructor handlers also make calls to the private handler

 wfsReturnChannel(theChannel) when dynamic sprites are destroyed.
 This